Application Deadline: Closed

 How It Works

-To ensure participants have a positive experience, each academy class also has two carefully selected Program Coaches who are typically prior graduates of ITLA.
-Coaches attend class sessions, share their leadership best practices and challenges, and provide guidance and support to students along the way.
+In addition, each academy class also has one or two carefully selected Program Coach(es) who is/are highly experienced in the field of project management.
+PMLA Coaches attend class sessions, share their leadership and project management best practices, challenges, and lessons learned, and provide guidance and support to students during the program.

 How To Apply